 Get-EsxSoftwarePackage -Vendor "V*" -Newest

 Returns the newest package for the vendors with a name that starts with the letter V, and displays the information as a table.

 Returns detailed information about each software package by using a pipeline to link the output of the request for software packages to the PowerShell format-list cmdlet.

 - View the list of VIBs in the image profile.

 (Get-EsxImageProfile -Name "Robin's Profile").VibListVibList is a property of the ImageProfile object.

 - Retrieve software packages released before or after a certain date by using the CreatedBefore or CreatedAfter parameter.

 Example: Depot Content Examination Using Variables

 This workflow example examines depot contents by passing in parameters as objects accessed by position in a variable, instead of passing in parameters by name.
-You can run the following commands in sequence from the vSphere PowerCLI prompt.
+You can run the following commands in sequence from the PowerCLI prompt.
 Replace names with names that are appropriate in your installation.

 Get-EsxSoftwarePackage -Vendor "V*" Get-EsxSoftwarePackage -Vendor "V*" -Name "r*" Get-EsxSoftwarePackage -Version "2.0*" $ip1 = Get-EsxImageProfile -name ESX-5.0.0-123456-full $ip1.VibList Get-EsxSoftwarePackage -CreatedAfter 7/1/2010